 ![]() Nia Bartolucci graduated magna cum laude from Mount Holyoke College in 2017 with a BA in Environmental Studies and a concentration in ecosystem science.
 She is interested in studying how climate change and other anthropogenic impacts are affecting the biogeochemistry and ecosystem function of coastal wetlands.
 Funded by NOAA Margaret A. Davidson Fellowship and Clare Booth Luce Scholarship, Nia is currently studying how we can make coastal wetlands more resilient to rising sea levels in New England.
 Specifically, her dissertation research investigates how the salt marsh resiliency strategy thin layer placement of sediment (TLP) impacts salt marsh biogeochemistry.

-![]() Cat Mahoney graduated from Maine Maritime Academy in 2021 with a B.S. in Oceanography.
+Cat Mahoney graduated from Maine Maritime Academy in 2021 with a B.S. in Oceanography.
 During her time at MMA, she completed a Research Experience for Undergraduates (REU) at the Bigelow Laboratory for Ocean Sciences, investigating alternative phosphorus sources for open ocean phytoplankton.
 She was also a recipient of the NOAA Ernest F. Hollings scholarship and was a data analytics intern for the NOAA Pacific Marine Environmental Laboratory, researching methane sources in Puget Sound.
-Cat is passionate about coastal and marine environments and loves to spend her days out on the ocean.
-She will be joining the Fulweiler lab as part of the Rhode Island Sea Grant funded N-fixation project in Narragansett Bay.
+In the fall of 2023, Cat will be transitioning her role within the lab from technician to student to pursue her PhD.
+Cat is interested in the nitrogen cycle, from nitrogen fixation to DON.
+Outside of the lab, you can find her reading sci-fi/fantasy or enjoying a walk along the Charles.